 24. Go Strawberry Mad At Strawberry Mania

 Japan is renowned for its strawberries, particularly the plump, juicy Amaou variety.
-These incredibly sweet berries are so prized that they often find their way into some of the country’s most decadent desserts.
+These incredibly sweet berries often find their way into some of the country’s most decadent desserts.

 You can get strawberry desserts everywhere in Japan, 7-11 even has some super tasty ones, but if you want to try a selection of different strawberry desserts I recommend Strawberry Mania.
 It is a chain, so you will find them in a few locations in Osaka, but I found everything so delicious!